nyteshade/ne-basic-extensions/README.md

 string immediately after the end of the extracted substring.
 If no substring is found, `extracted` is `null` and `newOffset` is the same as the input offset.

+### StringPrototypeExtensions

+`StringPrototypeExtensions` provides a set of utility methods that are added to the `String` prototype.
+This allows all string instances to access new functionality directly, enhancing their capabilities beyond the standard `String` class methods.
+These extensions are applied using the `Patch` class from '@nejs/extension', ensuring that they do not interfere with the global namespace or existing properties.

+The extensions include methods for extracting substrings based on specific tokens, checking the presence of certain patterns, and more, making string manipulation tasks more convenient and expressive.

 ### SymbolExtensions